Top 10 Organic Sunscreens for Sensitive Skin

 Applying sunscreen correctly is key for sensitive skin.
 Start by dotting the formula on cheeks, forehead, and chin, then blend outward.

-Don’t rub too hard, as friction can irritate rosacea-prone or eczema-safe areas.
-For the sensitive eye area, use your ring finger to pat mineral sunscreen gently, avoiding tugging.
+Don’t rub too hard, as friction can irritate rosacea-prone or eczema-prone areas.
+For the sensitive eye area, use your ring finger to gently pat mineral sunscreen, avoiding tugging.

-Consider using a targeted eye serum for dark circles as part of your overall eye care.
+Pro Tip: Consider using a targeted eye serum for dark circles as part of your overall eye care routine.

 Timing matters: Apply 15 minutes before sun exposure to let it bond with the skin.
 If using water-resistant sunscreen, reapply after swimming or sweating, even if the label says “80-minute” protection.

-For touch-ups, a sunscreen stick works great over makeup or midday.
+For touch-ups, a sunscreen stick works great over makeup or during the midday hours.
 Avoid rubbing—press and roll to prevent streaks.

-Ensure you follow up with a proper nighttime routine; check out our guide on the correct order for your nighttime skincare routine.
+P.S: Check out our guide to the correct order for your nighttime skincare routine.

 How Much Sunscreen Should You Use on Your Face?